-The Aboriginal Lands Trust is a statutory body established under the Aboriginal Affairs Planning Authority Act 1972.
+The Aboriginal Lands Trust (ALT) is a statutory body established under the Aboriginal Affairs Planning Authority Act 1972.
 Under the Act, the Aboriginal Lands Trust has responsibility for the overall management of Aboriginal reserves, many of which are leased by the Trust to Aboriginal community corporations.
-A permit is required to enter a number of the reserves administered by the Aboriginal Lands Trust .
-The Aboriginal Lands Trust administers the issue of permits for entry onto those reserves that are subject to Part III of the Aboriginal Affairs Planning Authority Act 1972.
+A permit is required to enter a number of the reserves administered by the Aboriginal Lands Trust.
+The Department on behalf of the ALT administers the issue of permits for entry onto those reserves that are subject to Part III of the Aboriginal Affairs Planning Authority Act 1972.

 What are permits required for?

 There are two types of permits:

 Transit permits are required to enter and pass through Aboriginal reserves subject to Part III of the Aboriginal Affairs Planning Authority Act 1972.
 These permits are generally issued on a short-term basis and usually apply to people in the following circumstances: wishing to visit through reserves for tourism or recreation purposes; wishing to travel through reserves for tourism, recreation or business purposes (other than mining purposes); Visiting art or cultural centres; or doing pre-arranged business with communities (such as doing consultation on matters that are of interest to communities).

 Transit permits are not applicable to people wishing to enter reserves for mining purposes, except where entry is required for consultation purposes only.

 Mining access permits are required for any mining activity (surveying and/or marking out of tenements, fossicking, prospecting, exploring and mining) on any Aboriginal reserve subject to Part III of the Aboriginal Affairs Planning Authority Act 1972; and Travelling through such Aboriginal reserves to access mining tenements outside of the reserve for prospecting, exploration or mining purposes.